Estimated reading time: 2 minutes

 - Talk with your lender and make a list of estimated costs

-Getting pre-qualified by a mortgage lender gives you an idea of how much you can borrow.
-Before you meet with a real estate agent and begin viewing homes, it is important to secure loan pre-qualification.
+Getting Pre-Approved by a mortgage lender gives you an idea of how much you can borrow.
+Before you meet with a real estate agent and begin viewing homes, it is important to secure loan Pre-Approved.
 At Mr. Cooper, it’s as easy as a quick phone call.